WanwanShi/back_end_project/README.md

 - 6. Run development using development database(if you wish to check project in the development stage)
     - run 'npm run seed', this will allow you to seed the development data

-# minimum version for Node.js Postgres
+# Minimum Version For Node.js And Postgres
 - Node.js v20.10.0
 - Postgres 14.10